I have installed the ODBC plugin and have tested the ODBC connection through the ODBC administrator, and everything seems to be working.

 Fig.6.
 The SQL Server alias setup.
 Step #2.

-On the next page (Fig.7) we have selected a SQL Server authentication (pos. #1), because a new user has been added.
-Next enter the user name and password (pos. #2).
+On the next page (Fig.7), we have selected the "SQL Server authentication" option (pos. #1), because a new user has been added.
+Next, enter the user name and password (pos. #2).

 Fig.7.
 The SQL Server alias setup.
 Step #3.